cloudmesh/technologies/chapters/tech/apache-beam.md

 One of the biggest obstacles in working with big data is integrating the various frameworks, APIs and SDKs.
 To tackle this problem, Google along multiple others came up with an integrative model that coalesces multiple data workflows like batch, interactive and streaming and also acts as a solitary platform for cloud as well as local development.
 This level of integrability allows users to switch between technologies seamlessly.
-Beam, originally known as Google Dataflow has a java-based SDK which is opensource and a python-based SDK is currently being developed.
+Beam, originally known as Google Dataflow has a java-based SDK which is open-source and a python-based SDK is currently being developed[@WhatIsBeam].

-A unified model is offered by Apache Beam for both outlining and executing huge information-oriented work processes inside an information preparing, information mix, and information ingestion according to the Apache Beam venture page.
+A unified model is offered by Apache Beam for both outlining and executing huge information-oriented work processes inside an information preparing, information mix, and information ingestion according to the Apache Beam venture page[@ApacheBeamOverview].
 The following language-specific SDKs are supported by Apache Beam till date:
 * Java
 * Python